-The purpose of this study was to determine the effect of debt covenant variables, investment opportunity set, and managerial ownership on accounting conservatism.
-D nature of this study the variables studied are debt covenants are proxied by the ratio of leverage, and the investment opportunity set that is measured by the net asset value and managerial ownership is measured by using a ratio of the stock of managerial and outstanding shares as independent variables and accounting conservatism as the dependent variable it.
-Reserach sample of 30 respondent data consisting companies with property and real estate sub-sector services listed on the Indonesia Stock Exchange (IDX) during the 2013-2018 period.
+The purpose of this study was to determine the effect of debt covenant variables , investment opportunity set , and managerial ownership on accounting conservatism.
+D nature of this study the variables studied are debt covenants are proxied by the ratio of leverage , and the investment opportunity set that is measured by the net asset value and managerial ownership is measured by using a ratio of the stock of managerial and outstanding shares as independent variables and accounting conservatism as the dependent variable it.
+P enelitian this using a sample of 30 respondent data consisting of 5 (five) companies with property and real estate subsector services listed on the Indonesia Stock Exchange (IDX) during the 2013-2018 period .
 Sampling using purposive sampling technique and using the method of explanation.

-this study using the technique of P Collecting data in document review, where data collection is done by examining the company's financial statements related.
-Processing and data analysis using the technique of accounting analysis, logistic regression analysis, descriptive statistical analysis by ratings likelihood, coefficient of determination, Hosmer and Lemeshow's Goodness of Fit Test, and Test of Hypothesis.
+P Collecting data in this study using the technique of document review, where data collection is done by examining the company's financial statements related .
+P engolahan and data analysis using the technique of accounting descriptive statistical analysis, logistic regression analysis, analysis by ratings likelihood, coefficient of determination, Hosmer and Lemeshow's Goodness of Fit Test, and Test of Hypothesis.
 The research conducted using SPSS software version 20.0 with a significance level of 5% obtained results that show that: 1) Debt Covenant partially has a positive and significant effect on Accounting Conservatism.
-2) Investment Opportunity Set partially has no effect on Accounting Conservatism.
-3) Managerial Ownership has no effect on Accounting Conservatism partially.
-4) Debt Covenant, Investment Opportunity Set, and Managerial Ownership simultaneously have an effect on Accounting Conservatism.
+2) Investment Opportunity Set partially has no effect on Accounting Accounting Conservatism.
+3) Managerial Ownership has no effect on Opportunity Conservatism partially.
+4) Debt Covenant, Investment Set, and Managerial Ownership simultaneously have effect on an Accounting Conservatism .
 U ji coefficient of determination that has value Nagelkerke R Square of 0.443 or 44.3%, indicating that the independent variable in this study were able to explain the dependent variable it amounted to 44.3%.
 Based on the value of Hosmer and Lemeshow, it shows a significance value of 0.609> 0.05 which means that the model in the study is fit.
 Based on Omnibus Test Test of Model Coefficients carried out, with the value of Chi-Square is 9.868 and significant level sinya amounted to 0.020 < 0.05.
 This shows that debt covenants, investment opportunity sets, and managerial ownership together (simultaneously) have a significant effect on accounting conservatism.

 Competition between companies accompanied by rapid business development is currently getting tougher.
-Business development resulting in high challenges to be faced by the company, so that when the uncertainty in the se fruit companies increases, will cause companies do everything they can to can endure.
-One way to do is to look at the performance of a company of laps oran finance its.
+Business development resulting in high challenges to be faced by the company, so that when the uncertainty in the se fruit companies increases, will cause companies do everything they can to can be rtahan.
+One way to do is to look at the performance of a company of laps oran finance its .
 Financial statements can be regarded as an output generated by the company due to the information that is processed.
-By looking at the financial statements that are owned by the company, can know the financial condition of a company, good to see the performance at the mas a past a tau to predict to financial companies in the future.
-The financial statements are presented by a company must meet the objectives, rules and accounting principles are generally accepted (Generally Accepted Accounting Principles) in order to produce right financial statements can be justified and useful for every user.
-Generally accepted accounting principles (Generally Accepted Accounting Principles) provide flexibility for management determine accounting methods and to reporting of company financial transactions, in an effort to improve these useful financial statements, the principle of conservatism was born (Nasir, et al. 2014).
+By looking at the financial statements that are owned by the company, can know the financial condition of a company, good to see the performance at the mas a past a tau to predict to uangan companies in the future .
+The financial statements are presented by a company must meet the objectives, rules and accounting principles are generally accepted (Generally Accepted Accounting Principles) in order to menghasil right financial statements can be justified and useful for every user.
+Generally accepted accounting principles (Generally Accepted Ac counting Principles) provide flexibility for management to determine accounting methods and reporting of company financial transactions, in an effort to improve these useful financial statements, the principle of conservatism was born (Nasir, et al. 2014).